anamicaarya/api-gateway-tests/README.md

 ### Common issues

-- **Two matching elements on click.** Click only visible elements:
+- **Two matching elements on click.** Click only visible elements:(when there are more than on entity(services, routes etc) in the rows)
   ```js
   cy.get('[data-testid="action-entity-edit"]').filter(':visible').click()
   ```

 - **Cross origin script errors in Cypress.** Use the `crossorigin` attribute and ensure CORS headers, or serve the app under a single origin in test mode.

-- **Chrome DBus warnings in containers.** These are harmless in minimal containers.
-Add `--no-sandbox` if your environment requires it.

 - **Artifacts missing in CI.** Ensure reporter output paths match what the workflow uploads.
 Verify `cypress/reports` exists after the run.